SeedscapeEcology/Onboarding/Setting-up-your-IDP.md

 ## Building your IDP

-Either fill out one of the templates provided for [graduate students](https://www.unl.edu/gradstudies/current/development/idp) or [postdocs](https://postdoc.unl.edu/current/idp_review/) provided by the University of Nebraska or the [web-based career-planning tool](http://myidp.sciencecareers.org/) provided by *Science*, and share the results with Noelle.
+Fill out one of the following templates: the [templates](https://drive.google.com/file/d/0B6jsUuSJqdDaUjJpQUV6X2VWMGc/view) provided in this [guide for undergraduates](https://medium.com/stem-and-culture-chronicle/building-your-individual-development-plan-idp-a-guide-for-undergraduate-students-f14feca9111c) by Dr. Bosch Guide, the template for [graduate students](https://www.unl.edu/gradstudies/current/development/idp) or [postdocs](https://postdoc.unl.edu/current/idp_review/) provided by the University of Nebraska, or the [web-based career-planning tool](http://myidp.sciencecareers.org/) provided by *Science*, and share the results with Noelle in one of your initial meetings.
 Also see advice on goal setting from [USU's Academic Success Center](https://www.usu.edu/asc/assistance/pdf/goal_setting.pdf).

 ## Summarize your IDP
 Create a file in the [Project Management](https://github.com/SeedscapeEcology/ProjectManagement) repository called `IDP.md` inside a folder with your name (don't put a space, use a hypen to separate your first and last name(s)).
 This will be the same folder in which you add your weekly reflections.